 This student charcoal drawing below was drawn by directly observing an artichoke, and then repeating the artichoke multiple times throughout the composition by drawing it from different points of view.

 Read this article I wrote for how to practice drawing, and this other article I wrote for how what kind of mindset and approach is necessary for drawing.
-If you don’t have access to a drawing class at school, a good option would be to watch our video course on drawing in color on artprof.org.
+If you don’t have access to rigorous art classes at your school, a good option would be to watch our free video courses on artprof.org.

 7) Have excellent photographs of your artwork.